Ahmed-Omar-Hommir/presto-cli/README.md

 ## How It Works

-When you run a Magic Command, it searches all packages in your project that need the command.
-For example, some packages might not support `L10N` or `build_runner`.
-With Magic Commands, there's no need to specify the package path or which packages need a particular command.
+Using a Magic Command simplifies your workflow.
+It scans your project, identifying the packages that need the command.
+Whether it's L10N or build_runner, Magic Commands knows which packages require what.
+There's no need to manually specify the package path or to know which packages require a specific command.
+Best of all, Magic Commands runs these tasks in parallel across all applicable packages, speeding up your development process.

 ## Available Commands